Specifyapp/parsers/parsers/omit/README.md

 # Omit

 ## Description

-Loop on all tokens and only get keys not given in parameters.
+This parser helps you omit keys from a design token not given in parameters.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface